 The Village understands that not everyone may feel comfortable participating in trick-or-treating this year.
 It will be up to families and parents to decide if and how they should participate in Halloween activities.
 Village staff has designed signs for residents to print and place in their windows, doors or other highly visible areas for trick-or-treaters to identify whether they are participating in trick-or-treating.
 The signs can be downloaded from our website or residents may pick up a copy at Village Hall.
-DOWNLOAD THE SIGNS HERE

-For those participating in trick-or-treating, families going door-to-door are reminded to please wear a face covering at all times, keep trick-or-treating groups small and maintain safe distances from other groups when moving from house to house.
+For those participation in trick-or-treating, families going door-to-door are reminded to please wear a face covering at all times, keep trick-or-treating groups small and maintain safe distances from other groups when moving from house to house.
 Families choosing to pass out candy are also encouraged to wear face coverings, wear gloves and pass out prepackaged treats.

 Do not participate in trick-or-treating or other activities if you, or a member of your group, feels unwell, is awaiting COVID-19 test results, or have been exposed to COVID-19.